bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 However, the previous report of such sequence representation have been recently revised, being likely explained by the stronger activity evoked by the first finger pressed [@yokoi_does_2017].
 In our study, the new sequences started with different fingers and this first-finger effect could explain their discriminability.
 Nevertheless, the consolidated sequences for which first finger press was similar, were significantly discriminable in M1/S1, but his pattern separability could have been driven by another factor that was not based on sequential features, such as the second finger pressed.
-Yet, the spatial extent of this M1/S1 representation was smaller compared to that found by @wiestler_skill_2013, likely explained by difference in our design, notably the uninterrupted repetition of the motor sequences during the practice which singularize this effect to the beginning of the block, and neither sequence engaging the thumb which has a more distinctive M1/S1 pattern that would have accentuated this effect if initiating the sequence [@ejaz_hand_2015].
+Yet, the spatial extent of this M1/S1 representation was smaller compared to that found by @wiestler_skill_2013.
+This is likely explained by difference in our design, notably the uninterrupted repetition of the motor sequences during the practice that singularize this effect to the beginning of the block, and neither sequence engaging the thumb which has a more distinctive M1/S1 pattern that would have accentuated this effect if used to initiate the sequence [@ejaz_hand_2015].

-The conjunction of new and consolidated sequences discriminability maps further revealed that a common cortical processing network, including non-motor support regions, carries sequential information from visually presented instruction to motor sequence production across learning stages.
+The conjunction of new and consolidated sequences discriminability maps further revealed that a common cortical processing network, including non-motor support regions, carries sequential information across learning stages, which can originate from visually presented instruction and short-term-memory to motor sequence production.
 Herein, the occipital cortex likely reflecting the processing of the visual stimuli as low-level visual mapping of shapes [@pilgramm_motor_2016;@miyawaki_visual_2008], as well as the ventro-temporal regions, known to support higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015] are found to discriminate between sequences at both stages of learning [@fig:new_cons_conj_crossnobis_map].
 Interestingly these regions were not reported in previous study using an analogous design [@wiestler_skill_2013] probably because their imaging field-of-view did not cover the ventral or occipital cortices.
 The dorsolateral prefrontal cortex (DLPFC), which also exhibited pattern discriminability, was suggested previously to process the sequence spatial information in working memory, preceding motor command [@robertson_role_2001].